 CTR2-Dial aims to overcome these limitations.

 Fortunately, every control function has a user defined label so there’s no guessing at what function a button or dial performs.
-The Dial’s small display (1.28″) becomes an extension of your radio control app.
+The Dial’s small display (1.28″) becomes a control surface for your radio control app.

-You can easily navigate between dials and buttons at the touch of a button.
+You can easily navigate between the dial, buttons, and knob menus with a finger swipe.
 Press the physical button on the orange ring to return to the Home page.
 Touching the label in the center of the Dial page opens the Dial menu.
-Touch the DIAL caption and instantly switch to the Buttons page.
-Touch the BUTTONS caption in the Buttons page to return to the Dial page.
 Turn one of the external encoders (called Knobs) to instantly change the parameter assigned to that control.
 Knob menu(s) on the Home pages allows you quickly choose which control(s) you want the knob(s) to operate.

 Built for the CW and Voice Op